7 of the best Tokyo Winter Illuminations

 2. Roppongi Hills Christmas Illumination

-Roppongi Hills is a popular place amongst the international community at most times of the year and even more so in the wintertime.
-The incredible lights are accompanied by an excellent Christmas market where you can get your fill of bratwurst and gluhwein
+Roppongi Hills is a popular place amongst the international community at most times of the year. and even more so in the wintertime.
+The incredible lights are accompanied by an excellent Christmas market where you can get your fill of bratwurst and glühwein (mulled wine).

-The most famous part of these illuminations is along Keyakizaka Street 400m with 700,000 lights in blue and white.
-Millions of people visit each year to admire the lights, so if it’s all a little much for you why not check out the garden at the Mori Tower?
+The most famous part of these illuminations is along Keyakizaka Street, stretching 400 meters with 700,000 lights in blue and white.
+Millions of people visit each year to admire the lights, so if it’s a bit too crowded, you can always check out the garden at the Mori Tower.
 It’s a much quieter spot to relax with your spoils from the Christmas market.

 Location: Roppongi Hills – directly outside exit C1 at Roppongi Station.

-There are many reasons to visit Shinjuku with plenty of shops, restaurants, and a Godzilla.
-But did you know that it has not one but two excellent sets of illuminations?
+There are many reasons to visit Shinjuku — plenty of shops, restaurants, and a Godzilla.
+But did you know that it also has an excellent set of illuminations?

 Location: Around Shinjuku – Shinjuku Station New South Exit.